 If you feel the rent increase is too large, or that according to your tenancy agreement, you believe the landlord can’t increase the rent, you could go to an independent tribunal.
 This will determine the rent amount which is payable, and consider arguments from both you and your landlord.

-How to stay on top of your finances amid the crisis
+How to stay on top of your finances when costs are high

 It’s more important than before to keep on top of your finances, so you know how your decisions are impacting your financial situation now and in the future.
 Here’s how TotallyMoney can help.